microsoft/DataConnectors/testframework/tests/PQSDKTestSuites.md

 - Create a settings file `CustomSettings.json` under `testframework\tests\ConnectorConfigs\<Connector Name>\Settings` folder.
 Add the paths for test folder `"QueryFilePath": "TestSuites/Custom"` and the parameter query file `"ParameterQueryFilePath": "ParameterQueries/<Connector Name>/<Connector Name>.parameterquery.pq"` in it.
 - Run the test first time to generate the PQOut output file.
 - Subsequent runs will validate the output generated with the PQOut output file.
-- Please review the documentation in [pqtest.md](https://dev.azure.com/powerbi/Power%20Query/_git/DataConnectors?path=/PowerQuerySDKTestFramework/docs/PowerQuerySdkTools/Tools/PQTest/pqtest.md&_a=preview&version=GBmaster) in the DataConnectors repo for more information on creating new tests using the compare command.
+- Please review the documentation in [PQTest docs](https://learn.microsoft.com/power-query/powerquery-sdktools/pqtest-overview) for more information on creating new tests using the compare command.